Gharana Mogudu

-Released on 9 April 1992, the film became the first Telugu film to collect over 10 crore distributor share at the box office.
-The film made Chiranjeevi the highest-paid actor in India, with the English-language weekly magazine The Week describing him as "Bigger Than Bachchan".
-The film was screened at the 1993 International Film Festival of India in the mainstream section.
+Released on 9 April 1992, Gharana Mogudu became the first Telugu film to collect over ₹10 crore in distributor share at the box office, marking the third consecutive hit for the combination of K. Raghavendra Rao and Chiranjeevi after Jagadeka Veerudu Atiloka Sundari (1990) and Rowdy Alludu (1991).
+The film completed 100 days in 39 centres and its 100-day celebrations were held at Brahmananda Reddy Stadium in Guntur on 26 July 1992.
+It received the Filmfare Award for Best Film - Telugu and was featured at the 24th International Film Festival of India in the mainstream section.

 Plot

 Raju (Chiranjeevi) is a do-gooder who helps his co-workers in a Visakhapatnam shipyard, but when his mother suffers a paralytic stroke, he moves back to Hyderabad and looks for a job.
-Uma Devi (Nagma), daughter of industrialist Bapineedu (Raogopal Rao) takes over the business from her father and helps it to reach new heights, which also sees her head-strong ways reach new heights.
+Uma Devi (Nagma), daughter of industrialist Bapineedu (Raogopal Rao) takes over the business from her father and helps it to reach new heights, which also sees her headstrong ways reach new heights.
 In this scenario, she not only rejects Ranganayakulu's (Kaikala Satyanarayana) son's marriage proposal, but insults them when the father-son duo show up at her house.
-To get their revenge, they send goons to kill Uma Devi.
+To avenge the insult, they send goons to kill Uma Devi.
 As fate would have it, Bapineedu shows up in the car instead of Uma Devi and is rescued by Raju, who asks him for a job, which Bapineedu readily agrees to.

 Raju wins over the employees in no time and takes on the high-handedness of Uma Devi and her management.
 This leads to constant conflict and Uma Devi decides to marry Raju, so that he will not interfere anymore.
 To this end, she emotionally blackmails Raju's mother and eventually makes Raju agree to marry her.
 But Raju continues to trouble her even after marriage.
 Uma Devi's secretary, Bhavani (Vani Viswanath), is also a friend of Raju, which leads to jealousy.
 In the meantime, Ranganayakulu, with the help of Uma Devi's manager Sarangapani (Ahuti Prasad) schemes against Uma Devi to sabotage her factory.
 The rest of film deals with how Raju thwarts the schemes of Ranganayakulu and teaches Uma Devi to be humble.